-Is Case a contemporary, typical postmodern artist?
-Well, yes and no. Yes, in the sense that he does see art as a useful means to escape from the limitations of reality.
+Is Case a typically postmodern artist?
+Well, not really.
+Yes, in the sense that he does see art as a useful means to escape from the limitations of reality, but …

 Philosophy – Case’s art expresses the messy mixture of the four realities: universal reality, scientific reality, social reality and personal reality or, more subjectively, the three realities: our daily reality (what we do), our self-created realities (our needs and desires) and a new, dawning reality (the brutal facts of the rapidly changing world around us).
 It basically springs off ideas of philosophers like Immanuel Kant, Bertrand Russell and esp.
 Ludwig Wittgenstein: instead of trying to find the limits of objectively valid knowledge (Kritik der reinen Vernuft) or trying to find the logical structure of reality in the logical structure of language (the correspondence theory from the Tractatus Logico-Philosophicus) by using logic and language — based on insights from neuroscience and other sciences (eg. Antonio Damasio or Eric Kandel) on the workings of our brain, Case uses art to try to somehow merge objective ratio and subjective emotion into a consistent yet messy whole (because otherwise it is hard to bear for us: warm grounding), taking eg. the work of Wittgenstein as a source of inspiration (like eg. artists like Steve Reich and Barnett Newmann did), rather than taking philosophy as an explanation of reality.
 Accepting that ethical expressions – eg. about good and evil – are not objectively about reality but are a subjective condition for the realities that we create, much like Russian philosophers Leo Tolstoj and Fjodor Dostojevski did, Case prefers not to use language, but rather art to express his ideas, giving his art an almost therapeutic working.